Quick Answer

 - "Knows or has reason to know" is the standard.
 A member firm that hands the opinion to the board for a deal headed to a shareholder vote has reason to know it will reach shareholders, even if no one explicitly told the firm so.

-The Six Required Disclosure Items
+What Are the Six Required Disclosure Items?

 When the trigger applies, the opinion letter must address all six items below.
 Three relate to compensation and relationships (items 1, 2, 3), two relate to the opinion's own preparation (items 4 and 5), and one relates to the insider-compensation question (item 6).